kateolmstead/unity-sdk/README.md

             <td><code>source</code></td>
             <td>string</td>
             <td>
-                Source of the player, such as "FacebookAds", "UserReferral", "Playnomics", etc. These are only suggestions, any 16-character or shorter string is acceptable.
+                Source of the player, such as "FacebookAds", "UserReferral", "Playnomics", etc. These are only suggestions; any 16-character or shorter string is acceptable.
             </td>
         </tr>
         <tr>